kitschpatrol/renami/readme.md

 <!-- /short-description -->

+> [!IMPORTANT]
+> Renami is in early development and will remain zero-versioned until it's fit for general purposes.
+To borrow a phrase, this project falls under [FYI-style open source](https://github.com/andymatuschak/note-link-janitor?tab=readme-ov-file#this-is-fyi-style-open-source).

 ## Overview

 ## Getting started

 ### Dependencies

 The `renami` CLI tool requires Node 18+.
-The exported APIs are isomorphic, and should run in any relatively recent runtime environment. `renami` is implemented in TypeScript and bundles a complete set of type definitions.
+The exported APIs are isomorphic, and should work in any relatively recent runtime environment.
+Renami is implemented in TypeScript and bundles a complete set of type definitions.

 ### Installation